mikekeith52/scalecast/docs/Forecaster/SeriesTransformer.rst

 All other transformation and reversion functions work well and there is not any danger in using them.
 Contributions welcome to make `DiffTransform()` more user-friendly.

-This object is new as of dist 0.12.0 and is currently considered experimental.

 .. autoclass:: src.scalecast.SeriesTransformer.SeriesTransformer
    :members:
    :undoc-members: